gbousqu/create_html_from_gdoc/README.md

 - **Authentication Issues**: Ensure your Google API credentials are correct and have the necessary permissions
 - **Image Loading Problems**: Check that the proxy script can access Google's servers
 - **Write Permission Errors**: Verify that the web server has write permissions to the output directory
-- **Tab Navigation Issues**: Make sure your Google Doc uses proper tab structures for best results

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Credits